Evidence-based programs for balance retraining

 The Specific Balance Strategy Training (SBST) program developed by Nitz and Low Choy (2004) was found to be an effective program when delivered to fallers aged over 65 years once weekly for 10 weeks.
 Falls in the follow-up period were reduced by 30%.[iv]

-Each workstation target in the Nitz & Low Choy SBST training program trained different elements of balance; sensory system function, integrative and dual task capacity, flexibility, strength and control in all planes of movement and at the limits of stability.
+Each workstation target in the Nitz & Low Choy SBST training program trained different elements of balance; sensory system function, integrative and dual-task capacity, flexibility, strength and control in all planes of movement and at the limits of stability.

-Each workstation in the SBST program was adjusted to suit the capacity of each participant while placing an appropriate level of demand on each participant.
+Each workstation in the SBST program was adjusted to suit the capacity of each participant while placing an appropriate level of demand for each participant.
 Participants work in small groups but at a level to suit their individual need.

 Meggen Lowry, the Principal physiotherapist at Next Step Physio, was trained to design and deliver this model of balance strategy training program by Jenny Nitz & Nancy Low Choy at the University of QLD.
 It was the SBST model that inspired the development of the model that Next Step Physio uses today in our Falls & Fracture Prevention Class.

 The Next Step Physio model outlines four levels of progressively challenging (motivating) activities for every rehabilitation goal.
-Colour-coded exercise instruction posters for each level complement the physiotherapist’s explanation and demonstration of an exercise, and prompt a client’s memory of an exercise previously practiced.
+Colour-coded exercise instruction posters for each level complement the physiotherapist’s explanation and demonstration of an exercise, and prompt a client’s memory of an exercise previously practised.

 The Bronze, Silver, Gold & Platinum concept can be applied to group therapy that is delivered collectively, or in a workstation circuit model allowing clients to exercise alongside each other, while each derives therapeutic benefits from exercises that are tailored to their ability.
 The following is a simplified example of how the bronze, silver, gold and platinum concept is applied to forward reaching exercises in our Falls & Fracture Prevention Class.

-The key point of difference in our model for falls (P)rehabilitation is that it is structured to open avenues for continuity of care.
+The key point of difference in ourmodel for falls (P)rehabilitation is that it is structured to open avenues for continuity of care.
 The Next Step Physio model affords the opportunity to simultaneously service clients at risk of developing a disease or disability alongside rehabilitation clients with established disease or disability.
 Furthermore, it aims to prevent regression in rehabilitation clients, by allowing for long-term participation in supervised exercise for maintenance of their outcomes.

 [i] Australian Commission on safety and quality in health care (2009).
 Preventing Falls and Harm from Falls in Older People, Best Practice Guidelines for Australian Community Care, 2009